The Oahu Society for the Prevention of Cruelty to Animals

-Our goal is to provide the lowest cost sterilization and wellness clinic services to as many animals and families as possible to insure every family – and especially those who need it most – receive quality affordable veterinary care.
+Our goal is to provide the lowest cost sterilization and wellness clinic services to as many animals and families as possible to ensure every family – and especially those who need it most – receive quality affordable veterinary care.
 This will help to eliminate animal overpopulation and abandonment due to the high costs of veterinary care.
 Our welfare health care services and rescue efforts are funded by grants, donations and public support.

 Proceeds from our clinic services go to the care and treatment of rescued animals at the shelter.

 Oahu SPCA rescues and provides vital veterinary services to more than 11,000 companion animals and families state-wide annually.
 The Oahu SPCA was founded based on a no kill philosophy and is dedicated to humanely reducing the population of companion animals.
 This is key to the development of a more responsible community.